davisdude/slp2mp4/README.md

 - Customizable output resolution and bitrate
 - Cross-platform support for Windows, Linux
     - Dolphin on Mac does not support framedumping
+- Automatically generate scoreboards for sets with `context.json` files

+### Scoreboard

+`slp2mp4` will generate a scoreboard and overlay it on your video if a `context.json` (from [replay-manager][replay-manager]) file is found for a group of replays.

+Notes:

+- Adding scoreboards can be slow and CPU-intensive
+- Scoreboards are only generated for directory-based run modes
+- Scoreboards will not be generated if a `context.json` file is not found
+- Currently, only sets reported with startgg data are supported

 ## Requirements